Terra relies on volunteers, financial and in-kind donations to offer services and support our teen parents.

 At Terra, our specialized team tailors programs and services to meet the needs of each teen parent.
 Always safe, never judgemental.
 Learn more about what we have to offer our young families.

-Terra believes greatly in the value of increasing the network of social support for our young parents and developing effective skills in communication, problem solving, and community citizenship.
-The Ambassador Program strives to promote this through new experiences and group teachings.
+Terra believes in the value of increasing the network of social support for our young parents and developing effective skills in communication, problem solving and community citizenship.
+Ambassadors promotes this through volunteer opportunities and a weekly facilitated group that focuses on skill development.

 I want to be a good role model for my daughter and raise her to believe in herself and the ability she has to make the world a better place.